 How do you approach creating and organizing maintainable test suites, and refactoring and re-organizing pre-existing large test suites for future maintainability?

 Size only matters when you consider the overall time investment to organize the work.
 Your approach to organizing the test suite should focus on creating a useful framework that tests based on risk to the software product.

 What I've done in the past on large and ever-growing regression test suites is scrutinize them for invalid, low priority or duplicate test objectives at the end of each major release cycle.

-The first thing to consider doing is organizing tests into reasonable functional folders or collections of tests related to the same function.
+The thing to consider doing is organizing tests into reasonable functional folders or collections of tests related to the same function.
 Then create a risk analysis comparison to help judge which functional areas carry a higher risk to the quality of your software.

 In a healthcare application, for example, a functional folder of tests on how medication interacts with allergies has a higher risk factor than a functional folder for configuring display fonts and text sizes.
 One concerns patient safety and the other a less important display option.

 A risk analysis grid can be created as a spreadsheet, table or document within the tool set the company already has.
 The risk analysis provides three advantages for organizing and maintaining test suites:

 - A priority of test execution based on functional area folders.